The Bankrate promise

 The average home price in Miami has skyrocketed in recent years.
 This is partly due to the fact that many Americans moved to Florida during the COVID-19 pandemic.

-In the 12 months after July 1, 2020, an estimated 220,890 people moved to Florida—the biggest population increase of any state during that time frame.
-That means, on average, there were more than 600 new Florida residents moving from other states during 2020 alone.
+In the 12 months after July 1, 2020, an estimated 220,890 people moved to Florida — the biggest population increase of any state during that time frame.
+However, that number more than doubled with 444,485 new residents by July 1, 2022.
+That means, on average, there were 1,218 new Florida residents moving from other states per day.

 Average cost for an apartment

 Renting is usually cheaper than purchasing a home.
 But in Miami, renting an apartment is still quite expensive.
-According to RentCafe, the average cost of rent for an apartment in Miami is $1,998 per month.
-The most expensive neighborhoods to rent in are the Miami Design District ($2,506), Brickell ($2,586) and Brickell Key ($2,856).
+According to RentCafe, the average cost of rent for an apartment in Miami is $2,438 per month for an 891-square-foot apartment.
+For perspective, the national cost of rent for an apartment of the same size is $1,702.
+The most expensive neighborhoods to rent in are the Miami Design District ($3,132), Brickell ($3,094) and Brickell Key ($3,448).

-In addition, you should also consider the fact that Miami has been experiencing a housing shortage since the mass migration to Florida began over the last few years.
+In addition, you may also want to consider the fact that Miami has been experiencing a housing shortage since the mass migration to Florida began over the last few years.
 This could make it more difficult to find housing, let alone affordable housing.
 Rent prices have been steadily increasing, with no signs of slowing down.

 Renting an apartment rather than buying a house could be a cheaper option.
-But in this case, you should still consider purchasing a renters insurance policy.
+But in this case, you may still want to consider purchasing a renters insurance policy.
 In fact, some Miami landlords require tenants to carry renters insurance before signing a lease.

 A standard renters insurance policy covers personal property, personal liability and additional living expenses.
 It’s one of the cheapest types of insurance you can get, and it’s much less expensive than homeowners insurance.

 However, renters in Miami also face flood risks.
-Because renters insurance does not cover flood damage, it might be a good idea to add flood insurance to your policy.
-Your rate will increase, but without it, you aren’t protected against flooding.
-If a hurricane causes a flood that wipes out everything you own, you would be responsible for replacing your belongings out-of-pocket.
+Because renters insurance does not cover flood damage, you may want to speak with your agent about your flood insurance options.
+While flood insurance can be expensive, renters pay drastically less than homeowners since it will only cover your personal property.
+According to FEMA, some flood policies for renters start at just $100 per year.
+Without flood insurance, if a hurricane causes a flood that wipes out everything you own, you would be responsible for replacing your belongings out-of-pocket.

 National housing market statistics